Soldier Kills More Than 10 People in Thailand Mall Shooting

 Defense Ministry spokesman Lt.
 Gen. Kongcheep Tantrawanich identified the suspect as Sgt.
 Jakrapanth Thomma.
 He said police and military units had locked down the mall and the surrounding area.

+A video posted on social media from inside a car before all surrounding streets were shut down shows a man driving while a woman shouts, “What’s happening?
+Why are they running?”

+Several gunshots are heard as they drive away from the mall, and the woman says, “Is it a robbery?”

-The suspect posted messages on his Facebook page during the rampage, including “No one can escape death” and “Should I give up?”
-In a later post, he wrote, “I have stopped already.”
+The man believed to be the gunman posted updates to his Facebook page during the rampage with statements including “No one can escape death” and “Should I give up?”
+In a later post he wrote, “I have stopped already.”

+His profile picture shows him in a mask and dressed in military-style fatigues and armed with a pistol.
+The background image is of a handgun and bullets.

-In one of the photos on the page, he is shown wearing a green camouflaged military helmet while a fireball and black smoke rage behind him.
+In a photo circulated on social media that appeared to be taken from his Facebook page, the suspect can be seen wearing a green camouflaged military helmet while a fireball and black smoke rage behind him.
+The Facebook page was made inaccessible after the shooting began.

-Nakhon Ratchasima is approximately 250 kilometers (155 miles) northeast of the Thai capital, Bangkok.

-The Terminal 21 shopping mall is located on a major road near the center of the city, which is a hub for Thailand’s relatively poorer and rural northeastern region.
+Nakhon Ratchasima is about 250 kilometers (155 miles) northeast of the Thai capital, Bangkok.
+It is a hub for Thailand’s relatively poorer and rural northeastern region.

+Terminal 21 Korat is part of a small chain of Thai shopping centers run by Bangkok-based property developer LH Mall & Hotel Co.
+The malls feature floors modeled after major cities around the world.

+The size of the mall could pose a challenge for security forces as they try to capture the gunman.
+It consists of seven main retail floors, including one below ground level, and scores of shops and restaurants.
+It also houses a movie theater on the top floor.

+Many malls in Thailand, including Terminal 21’s namesake in Bangkok, have metal detectors and security cameras at entrances manned by uniformed but unarmed security guards.
+Checks on those entering are often cursory at best.

 Gun violence is not unheard of in Thailand.
 Firearms can be obtained legally, and many Thais own guns.
-Mass shootings are rare, however, apart from the far south of the country, where authorities have for years battled a long-simmering separatist insurgency.
+Mass shootings are rare, though there are occasional gun battles in the far south of the country, where authorities have for years battled a long-running separatist insurgency.

 The incident came just a month after another high-profile mall shooting, in the central Thai city of Lopburi.
 In that case, a masked gunman carrying a handgun with a silencer killed three people, including a 2-year-old boy, and wounded four others as he robbed a jewelry store.
 A suspect, a school director, was arrested less than two weeks later and reportedly confessed, saying he did not mean to shoot anyone.